UniversityOfHelsinkiCS/esitieto/documentation/developer/ci cd workflow.md

 ## Deploy to production - production.yml

 This workflow is essentially the same as the staging workflow but it uses different parameters to create an image of the code with the production tag.

+**This workflow activates when you create a release with a new version tag.
+It must be new for the workflow to recognize it.**

 ### The workflow completes these steps: